Unique Media Unites Wowza and Peer5 as Webcast SolutionOctober 23, 2018

 - Only 7 percent of requests came from the server, freeing up 14 times more bandwidth for content delivered by Wowza Streaming Cloud.

-Wowza and Peer5 Offer Scalable, High-Quality Enterprise Webcasts
+Wowza and Peer5 Offer Scalable, High-Quality Webcast Solutions

-By building on Wowza and Peer5 technology, Unique Media’s custom solution delivers many benefits to their client, including:
+By building on Wowza and Peer5 technology, Unique Media’s webcast solution delivers many benefits to their client, including:

 Unlimited Scalability Traditional CDNs can become congested in the face of increased viewer traffic.
 But with peer-assisted delivery, the available bandwidth actually increases when more users join, since viewers can retrieve the underlying video segments that make up the stream from one another as well as from the server.